 A secondary QC process is occurs upon the arrival into our warehouse.
 A final inspection of your goods is completed prior to dispatch.

 We stand behind all our product and offer a 12 month structural warranty on all goods.
+Warranty period begins when your order is fulfilled.

 This warranty is void if the product has been modified or altered in any way after shipment from our warehouse.